 A product liability attorney has exposure to the regulations and shortcomings of toy and playpen manufacturing, so they are an excellent resource when product liability lawsuits arise.
 Because of the sheer volume of products on the market, the product liability attorney takes on the time-consuming task of researching all components leading to the error and potential lawsuit.

 When children are injured as a result of defective toys or defective playpens, their injuries often lead to a product liability claim.
 A successful product liability attorney will build a case that not only compensates injured victims, but also serves as a balance that requires the manufacturer of the defective product to fully realize the costs that their defective product has placed on society.
-Their negligently produced products can lead to the severe injury or death of children, followed by a product liability lawsuit.
+Their negligently produced products can lead to severe injury or death of children, followed by a product liability lawsuit.

 The overarching danger of defective toys is that they do not discriminate: all children are potential victims.
 However, certain age groups face heightened threats from particular types of products.
 Defective playpens or defective cribs have been a serious concern for infants.
 Toys that contain choking hazards are potentially harmful to toddlers while older kids generally have been in danger from motorized toys.

 Defects in a toy or playpen can come about from a number of different, and often hidden, causes.
 Some toys contain lead paint while others can be disassembled or taken apart by children, unbeknownst to parents.
 Still, other toys are of a size that can cause injury to children who use them.
 Each particular defect requires an experienced and knowledgeable product liability attorney to uncover their source, which could include flaws in the design, construction with dangerous materials like lead and cadmium, or a failure to warn or supervise.